DMEPOS Competitive Bidding Program

 - Saves the Medicare program money while making sure beneficiaries can get quality items and services.

-- Works with other fraud, waste, and abuse initiatives and is currently saving over $2 billion per year without hurting health outcomes.
+- Works with other fraud, waste, and abuse initiatives and has saved over $2 billion per year without negative health outcomes.

-As of January 1, 2019, there is a temporary gap (PDF) in the whole Program that’s expected to last 2 years until December 31, 2020.
+Beginning January 1, 2019, there was a temporary gap in the DMEPOS CBP that ended on December 31, 2020.

-How can I help people with Medicare get more information about the Medicare DMEPOS Competitive Bidding Program?
+How can I help people with Medicare get more information about the Medicare DMEPOS CBP?

 You can tell people with Medicare to call 1-800-MEDICARE (1-800-633-4227) or visit Medicare.gov/supplier for more information.